Todd Graham: Personal life

-Bo Graham has served as an assistant coach under him at Rice, Tulsa, Pitt, Arizona State, and Hawaii.
+Haylee, Hank (Tommy Hank) and Bo (Michael Brandon) are from two previous marriages.
+Bo has served as an assistant coach under Graham at Rice, Tulsa, Pitt, Arizona State, and Hawaii.

 During his two-year hiatus from coaching from 2018 to 2019, Graham visited numerous NFL and NCAA coaches, including Bill Belichick and Mike Norvell, to keep up to date with the game.